 An environment where innovation thrives, with limited resources and funding, can help entrepreneurs to be more creative.
 This makes them more resourceful and better problem solvers when they are faced with challenges on the way to success.

-Employees shouldn’t be made to follow strict guidelines and they should work on their own ideas without any restrictions.
+Employees shouldn’t be made to follow strict guidelines and they should work on their own startup culture ideas without any restrictions.
 This helps them to come up with innovative ideas in order to succeed as a company.

 Startup culture is very unique and different from the corporate world.
 Startup culture promotes sharing ideas and knowledge, which is not seen in most corporate cultures.